Beaufort Sea: Polar bears

 The Beaufort Sea provides essential habitat for two distinct polar bear (Ursus maritimus) subpopulations.
-The Northern Beaufort Sea population, estimated at approximately 980 bears, inhabits areas adjacent to the northwestern islands of the Canadian Arctic Archipelago, including Banks Island and surrounding waters, where sea ice converges throughout most of the year.
+The Northern Beaufort Sea population, estimated at 980 bears, inhabits areas adjacent to the northwestern islands of the Canadian Arctic Archipelago, including Banks Island and surrounding waters, where sea ice converges throughout most of the year.
 The Southern Beaufort Sea population, which declined by approximately 40% during the 2000s to roughly 900 bears, ranges from northern Alaska eastward along the Canadian coast.

 Both populations strongly prefer sea ice over the shallow continental shelf (less than 300 meters depth), where biological productivity and seal densities are highest, providing critical hunting grounds particularly during spring and early summer when bearded seal (Erignatus barbatus) and ringed seal (Pusa hispida) are most accessible.
 The coastal regions of the Beaufort Sea serve as important maternal denning habitat, with pregnant females entering dens in October–November and emerging with cubs in March–April.